AliElDerawi/NW-Course-ChatApp/README.md

 ## This desktop chat app is for learning purpose only.

-It was developed to apply TCP network communication terminology while learning it in a network course at Islamic University of Gaza, under the supervision of associate professor Dr. Aiman Abu Samra.
+It was developed to apply TCP network communication terminology while learning it in a network course at IUG, under the supervision of associate professor Dr. Aiman Abu Samra.

 ### The App was implemented in java and have the following features: